kritistha/cs451_final_project/README.md

 * Github repo must include:

-    - wiki page containing a) requirements listing using FURPS and b) class diagram
+    - wiki page containing a) requirements listing using FURPS b) use cases, and c) class diagram

     - identified tasks (issues) for each member of team